zfmastery/expressive-essentials-skeleton-app-manual-build/README.md

 ## Found a Bug?

 If you find a bug in the code, please [create a new issue](https://github.com/zfmastery/expressive-essentials-skeleton-app-manual-build/issues/new), describing what the problem is, and how you discovered it.
-I’ll do my best to respond to it, as well as to correct it, as quickly as possible.
+I'll do my best to respond to it, as well as to correct it, as quickly as possible.

 ## Authors